 In Primary 6, pupils improvise and experiment with movement, speech, space, physical objects and sound, showing imagination and inventiveness.
 Pupils are given the opportunity to present work to different audiences taking account of their needs.
 Self and group evaluation is now an integral part of the overall drama process.

-Pupils are given the opportunity to take part in Lower School Productions and, in the Summer term, a "Play in a Day" with the Scottish Opera.
+Pupils are given the opportunity to take part in Lower School Productions.

 The course includes increased use of ICT alongside the more traditional listening, composing and music making.
 Individual music lessons are also available.